 The cause of some of these conditions is not clear.
 However, some are probably caused by reactions of the immune system that cause damage to the glomeruli or nearby cells.

 A complication of some other more generalised conditions can cause damage to glomeruli, resulting in nephrotic syndrome.
 For example, nephrotic syndrome is a possible complication of diabetes, systemic lupus erythematosus (SLE), rheumatoid arthritis, polyarteritis nodosa, Henoch-Schönlein purpura, various infections, some cancers and amyloidosis.
 It can also occur as a side-effect of certain medicines and as a consequence of various poisons or toxins.

 Fluid retention (oedema) is a main symptom

 Fluid retention occurs when fluid leaks out of blood vessels into the body tissues.
-This causes swelling and puffiness of the affected tissues.
+This causes swelling and puffiness.
 The swelling is usually painless but the swollen tissues may feel tight.
 With children, the face is often affected first and the face becomes puffy.
 With adults, the ankles often become swollen at first (as gravity helps fluid to pool in the lower legs).
 As fluid retention becomes worse, the calves and then the thighs may become swollen.

 In severe cases, the fluid retention can become extensive.
-Fluid may accumulate in the lower back, the arms, in the tummy (abdominal) cavity (where it is called ascites) or in the chest between the lungs and the chest wall (pleural effusion).
-Ascites can cause tummy pain and discomfort due to distension.
+Fluid may accumulate in the lower back, the arms, in the tummy (abdominal) cavity (where it is called ascites), genitals, or in the chest between the lungs and the chest wall (pleural effusion).
+Ascites can cause tummy pain and discomfort due to swelling of the abdomen.
 Pleural effusions may cause chest pain and breathlessness.